KelvinKipchumba67/Gas-guard/README.md

 The application is built with a clean, component-based architecture to ensure maintainability and scalability.

 /src
-├── /components       # Reusable React components
-│   ├── Onboarding.jsx  # First-time user setup screen
-│   ├── Dashboard.jsx   # Main display for gas levels
-│   ├── GasGauge.jsx    # Visual gauge component
-│   └── UsageHistory.jsx# Panel for past refill data (large screens) └── App.jsx           # Main application logic and state management
+/components
+   Onboarding.jsx
+   Dashboard.jsx
+   GasGauge.jsx
+   UsageHistory.jsx
+ App.jsx